Category Archives: Northern California Inland

 Elevation gain: 1845 ft

 Besides crowds, the curses of rec trails are monotony and flatness/straightness (since most are trail-to-trail conversions).
 The SRT has neither problem.
 The route is a constant series of entertaining surprises: Turtle Bay Exploration Park with its vast array of educational attractions, McConnell Arboretum and Botanical Gardens next-door, a giant sundial, three river crossings on bridges (one world-famous, one a suspension bridge straight out of Indiana Jones), one spooky tunnel, endless views of the Sacramento River (since you’re riding along its very lip), distant views of Mt.
 Lassen to the southeast, views of Mt.
-Shasta at the turn-around, a ride along the top of one of the world’s largest and most scenic dams, interesting historical placards to further your knowledge, cards naming and describing the trees and shrubs along the path, one mighty hydroelectric generating plant, bald eagles in flight, and so on.
+Shasta at the turn-around, a ride along the top of one of the world’s largest and most scenic dams, interesting historical placards to further your knowledge, cards naming and describing the trees and shrubs along the path, one mighty hydroelectric generating plant, and bald eagles in flight.
 And the SRT is, about 2/3 of the time, as far from flat/straight as you can get, a delightful roller coaster of up and down and back and forth (it’s more work than the elevation total suggests).
 When it is flat, it’s still perfectly pleasant.

 Avoiding the crowds is key here.
 Two solutions are obvious: 1) ride on weekdays and 2) ride farther than the walkers can walk.
-The SRT is one of those trails that begins near the heart of the city and gets more and more isolated the further you go.
+The SRT is one of those trails that begins at the edge of the city and gets more and more isolated the further you go.
 Most of the walkers are in the first 3 miles of the route, and by Keswick Dam they’re almost entirely gone.
 The third solution is unusual: ride in the winter.
 The flora is as pretty in January as it is in June, but the crowds are indoors, so if you can find a clear, dry winter day the trail should pretty much belong to you and the hard-core runners.
 In addition, in the winter the surrounding summits are crowned with snow and the vistas are vastly improved.
 And it isn’t 105°, as it often is in August.

 The frequent trailheads along the route all have bathrooms.
 Water resupply is available at Keswick Dam, Shasta Day Use Area, and (I’m told) the Shasta Dam Visitor Center.